ZCG-coder/e2ino002c-server/README.md

 # HKAGE - E2INO002C - Server

-## A brief introduction of this program (for those who do not know about it)
+## A brief introduction of this program (for those who are interested in it)

 > This programme series is designed to enhance students’ knowledge and interest in Artificial Intelligence (AI)
 > and Internet of Things (IoT) through applying design thinking process to make smart living products.